Chart Color Schemes

 Drayton - Harristown's population is slightly younger than the national pattern

-Drayton-Harristown has a median age of 36, which is lower than the Rest of Qld figure of 41 and Australia's median age of 38 years.
-The 25-34 cohort is over-represented in Drayton-Harristown at 16.7%, compared to the Rest of Qld average, while the 55-64 year-olds are under-represented at 9.2%.
-Between 2021 and present, the 25-34 age group has grown from 14.5% to 16.7% of the population.
-Conversely, the 55-64 cohort has declined from 10.3% to 9.2%.
+Drayton-Harristown has a median age of 36, which is lower than the Rest of Qld figure of 41 years and marginally lower than Australia's median age of 38 years.
+The 25-34 cohort is notably over-represented in Drayton-Harristown at 16.7%, compared to the Rest of Qld average, while the 55-64 year-olds are under-represented at 9.2%.
+Between 2021 and now, the 25-34 age group has grown from 14.5% to 16.7% of the population, while the 55-64 cohort has declined from 10.3% to 9.2%.
 By 2041, demographic modeling suggests Drayton-Harristown's age profile will evolve significantly.
 The 25-34 age cohort is projected to expand by 694 people (36%) from 1,914 to 2,609.
-Conversely, both the 55-64 and 5-14 age groups are projected to see reduced numbers.
+Conversely, both the 55-64 and 5-14 age groups are expected to see reduced numbers.